 I use this oven-safe meat thermometer, which I insert into the meat before it goes in the oven.
 Then, assuming I’ve kept my oven glass clean enough (not always a safe assumption!), I can monitor the temperature of my meatloaf while it cooks without even opening the oven.
 You can also get fancier models with digital readouts, and even wireless models that readout on your phone.

 The US Department of Agriculture’s safe minimum cooking temperatures recommend 160°F (71°C) for ground beef, pork, veal and lamb, and 165°F (74°C) for ground chicken and turkey.

-For the best results with a large piece of meat however, you should allow it to rest for 10 to 15 minutes before serving.
+For the best results with a large piece of meat however, you should allow it to rest (loosely covered with foil) for 10 to 15 minutes before serving.
 This allows the juices in the meat to redistribute evenly, and gives time for the temperature to stabilise.
 And this means that the temperature of your meatloaf will usually rise about 10°F or so while it rests.